-My watermelon patch that is spreading like crazy.
-It seems to grow a few feet every day.
+Your watermelon patch is spreading like crazy, growing a few feet every day.
+All of a sudden, you find lots of watermelons.

 Seed packages are a wealth of information.
 They tell you when to plant the seeds, how far away to space them, and how long they take to grow.

-Those curly green things growing on the ends of your melon will first turn yellow and then change to a brown color.
+The curly green pieces growing on the ends of your watermelon vines are called tendrils.
+They change color when a watermelon is ripe.
+They will first turn yellow and then change to a brown color.

-When this happens, it means the plant is no longer feeding the watermelon and the time for picking one is getting close.
+When this happens, it means the plant is no longer feeding the watermelon, and the time for harvesting watermelons is getting close.
 If your tendril looks nearly dead, the melon is definitely ripe, and could even be over-ripe.

 Look for a crack at the stem